lofar-astron/factor/doc/source/facetadd.rst

         the merged sky models

     make_facet_skymodels_all, make_facet_skymodels_cal
-        Selects all model components belonging to the facet calibrator and to all facet sources and writes these sky models in ``makesourcedb`` format.
+        Select all model components belonging to the facet calibrator and to all facet sources and writes these sky models in ``makesourcedb`` format.

     add_all_facet_sources, add_cal_facet_sources